-The DeedMapper image shows Botetourt County and I hand outlined areas that were mentioned in deeds.
+I hand outlined areas that were mentioned in deeds.
 This can all be done in the software today, but remember, this was pre-internet.
-(The only copy I still had today, which is the 1785 image below, has the name of Jacob Urmy on it – he was another man whose land I plotted, but he lived in the German neighborhood.)

 I also remembered the old adage that, in the “olden” days, a young man usually courted a young lady who lived no further than five miles away because that was the maximum distance he could travel in a day and then return home.